yaogutcu/Simulink_2209A/README.md

 # TÜBİTAK 2209-A: Active Battery Balancing System
 > This project was initiated by **Yahya Ahmet Öğütcü** under the **TÜBİTAK 2209-A University Students Research Projects Support Program**, with the primary goal of designing a novel and highly efficient active battery balancing topology.
+>
+> ⚠️ **Disclaimer:** Please note that comprehensive technical details, specific mathematical calculations, and complete circuit schematics have been intentionally omitted from this public repository for academic confidentiality and intellectual property reasons.
 Following a comprehensive literature review, three distinct active balancing topologies were selected for detailed analysis and comparison: Single-Tiered Switched Capacitor, Double-Tiered Switched Capacitor, and Single-Tiered Switched Inductor.
 The initial phase of the project focuses on modeling and evaluating these topologies using MATLAB/Simulink.
 ---
 ## Phase 1: Simulated Topologies